-- 2. In 2019, a total of about 4 500 MHz of spectrum suitable for deployment of 5G services in various frequency bands (i.e. 4 100 MHz of spectrum in the 26/28 GHz bands, 200 MHz in the 3.5 GHz band, 100 MHz in the 3.3 GHz band and 80 MHz in the 4.9 GHz band) was made available to the market.
+2. In 2019, a total of about 4 500 MHz of spectrum suitable for deployment of 5G services in various high and mid frequency bands (i.e. 4 100 MHz of spectrum in the 26/28 GHz bands, 200 MHz in the 3.5 GHz band, 100 MHz in the 3.3 GHz band and 80 MHz in the 4.9 GHz band) was made available to the market.
 With 380 MHz of mid-band spectrum in the 3.3 GHz, 3.5 GHz and 4.9 GHz bands and 1 200 MHz of high-band spectrum in the 26/28 GHz bands assigned to the mobile network operators (MNOs), 5G services were commercially launched in April 2020.
 Since then, rollout of 5G networks and take up of 5G services by consumers have continued to progress.
-As at March 2022, 5G coverage in Hong Kong has reached over 90% of the population, covering major business areas and all mass transit railway (MTR) stations. - 3.
-In order to meet the needs of various 5G applications in terms of speed, capacity and coverage, there is a need to release more spectrum in different frequency bands to the market.
-For this, we identified 70 MHz of new spectrum in each of the 600 MHz and 700 MHz bands, as well as 80 MHz of additional spectrum in the 4.9 GHz band for the provision of public mobile services including 5G services.
-Taking into account the views received from the relevant public consultations completed in 2020, the CA and Secretary for Commerce and Economic Development announced in March 2021 their respective decisions on the arrangements for assignment of the new low- and mid-band spectrum by auction and the related spectrum utilisation fee (SUF).
-Following the successful conclusion of the auction in October 2021, 80 MHz of the new spectrum in the 4.9 GHz band was assigned in December 2021.
-The 70 MHz of spectrum in the 700 MHz band is expected to be assigned to the successful bidders in June 2022 upon completion of the relocation of the digital terrestrial television (DTT) channels out of the band in both Hong Kong and the Guangdong Province.
-70 MHz of spectrum in the 600 MHz band has been put back to reserve to cater for future demands.
-Apart from the assignment of the above new spectrum in the low and mid frequency bands, we will support the CA to assign the remaining 2 500 MHz of spectrum in the 26/28 GHz bands in the future taking into account market developments.
+As at March 2023, 5G coverage in Hong Kong has reached over 90% of the population, covering major business areas and all mass transit railway (MTR) stations.

+3. In order to meet the needs of various 5G applications in terms of speed, capacity and coverage, the CA further assigned 80 MHz of new spectrum in the 4.9 GHz band and 70 MHz of new spectrum in the 700 MHz band to MNOs in December 2021 and June 2022 respectively in accordance with the results of auction conducted in October 2021.
+Apart from the assignment of the new spectrum in the low and mid frequency bands, we will support the CA to assign the remaining 2 500 MHz of high-band spectrum in the 26/28 GHz bands in the future taking into account market developments.

-The International Telecommunication Union (ITU) decided on the harmonised regional and global spectrum allocation for 5G services at its World Radiocommunication Conference (WRC) held from 28 October to 22 November 2019 (WRC-19).
+4. The International Telecommunication Union (ITU) decided on the harmonised regional and global spectrum allocation for 5G services at its World Radiocommunication Conference (WRC) held from 28 October to 22 November 2019 (WRC-19).
 Office of the Communications Authority (OFCA) attended the Conference and undertook follow-up actions to ensure compliance with the decisions and recommendations made by ITU as applicable to Hong Kong.
 In particular, WRC-19 identified the 40 GHz and 70 GHz bands for 5G service on a global basis.
 We have sought the CA's approval to allocate, among others, the 39.5 - 43.5 GHz and 66 - 71 GHz bands to mobile service on a co-primary basis with effect from 1 January 2021 with a view to paving the way forward for assignment to 5G services in future subject to technology development and market demand.
-The next WRC to be held in 2023 will deliberate the identification of additional spectrum for 5G services, among others.
+The next WRC to be held between 20 November and 15 December 2023 will deliberate the identification of additional spectrum for 5G services, among others.
 We will continue to identify and make available other suitable spectrum for the development of 5G and other innovative services in Hong Kong.